SpectrixDev/Spectrum/README.md

 </div>

 # Commands:
-## To use Spectrum, you can either mention it, or you can simply use its prefix, which is `$`
+## To use Spectrum, you can either mention it, or you can simply use it's prefix, which is `$`

 ## Chatbot